hmrc/accessibility/docs/common-issues/error-summary-missing.md

 ## To resolve:

-Whenever there is a validation error you should implement the error summary component at the top of the page, before the main page heading (H1).
+Whenever there is a validation error you should show the error summary component at the top of the page, before the `h1` but after the back link (if present).
+For more details, check the [GOV.UK Design System guidance](https://design-system.service.gov.uk/components/error-summary/#where-to-put-the-error-summary).

-Details about the placement of the Error summary component can be found in the design system documentation [Where to put the error summary](https://design-system.service.gov.uk/components/error-summary/#where-to-put-the-error-summary).

 ## Labels